 Due to the injury, Hiromu has vacated the IWGP Junior Heavyweight Championship back to NJPW officials who immediately announced a four-man tournament to crown a new champion as seen below in their tweet.

-— njpw_global (@njpwglobal) August 20, 2018
+— NJPW Global (@njpwglobal) August 20, 2018

-Kushida and Bushi will match up at the Destruction in Kobe event on September 23 while Will Ospreay and Marty Scrull will face-off at the Fighting Spirit Unleashed event on September 30 at Long Beach.
+Kushida and Bushi will match up at the Destruction in Kobe event on September 23.
+While Will Ospreay and Marty Scrull will face-off at the Fighting Spirit Unleashed event on September 30 at Long Beach.
 The winners of those two matches will then contest for the title on October 8 at the King of Pro Wrestling event held in Ryogoku.

 I hope so much that Hiromu comes back at better than full fitness, as the story he could tell in getting back “his” title could be pure brilliance.

-That being said, the four men involved in the tournament are all worthy champions, but I have a sneaky suspicion, a gut feeling, that BUSHI will walk away as the new IWGP Junior Heavyweight Champion.
+The four men involved in the tournament are all worthy champions, but I have a sneaky suspicion, a gut feeling, that BUSHI will walk away as the new IWGP Junior Heavyweight Champion.

 The Shield Reunites But Whose Who Going Forward